Shout Out to My Ex: Music video

 The music video for "Shout Out To My Ex" was filmed at the Tabernas Desert in Spain, and was released at 12:00 BST on 20 October 2016 on Vevo.
 Directed by Sarah Chatfield, it sees the members hanging out at a trailer and later chilling around the poolside.
-They are seen driving through a desert along a highway lined with lavender-coloured trees.
+They are seen driving through a desert in a pink classic Cabriolet from the 70s along a highway lined with lavender-coloured trees.
 They drive pass a hitch-hiker who some speculate shares a resemblance to Zayn Malik, who dated Perrie Edwards before their split in 2015.

 Edwards, Pinnock, Nelson, and Edwards proceed to throw away the gifts they received from their exes to the curb.
 The group then reunites for a group hug in a show of girl power and unity, and hold hands walking towards to pink sunset to finish.
 Filming took place in June 2016 whilst the girls were on their Get Weird Tour.
-As of 2024, it has been streamed over 482 million times on YouTube.
+As of 2026, it has been streamed over 500 million times on YouTube.